Paulilami/3DPVH/README.md

 ## 3DPVH: 3D Parallel Vector Hashing

-Hey, here I will show you the main functionalities and mathematical concepts of 3DPVH (3D Parallel Vector Hashing), a creative and new cryptographic hashing idea designed to enhance security and data integrity within blockchain environments.
+Hi guys, here I will show you the main functionalities and mathematical concepts of 3DPVH (3D Parallel Vector Hashing), a creative and new cryptographic hashing idea designed to enhance security and data integrity within blockchain environments.

 ## Core Functionalities: